 She has a long list of professional credits including NBC, MSNBC, CNN, Weekend Today and HBO's Real Sports with Bryant Gumbel.
-Now, she's hosting her own show, Matter of Fact, streaming on Peacock.
+These days she's hosting her own show, Matter of Fact, which can be found streaming on the show's website.
 O'Brien also runs the PowHERful Foundation, which mentors young women to send them to college.
 And she recently appeared at a Habitat for Humanity fundraiser in Portland.
 Just before that, I chatted with her over Zoom at her apartment in New York City and we had a wide-ranging conversation about life and family.

 Brenda Braxton: I have to ask you, with Mother's Day coming up, what's the best lesson you've taught your kids?

 Soledad O'Brien: Oh, that's such a great question.
 I think I've taught my kids about being a good person and being helpful to people who are struggling and being that one who who jumps in.
 I think it's very easy to wait and see what other people are doing.
 And I've always really appreciated that they are jumper inners.
 They kind of jump in and try to help out, which I love.
 And we were very intentional about teaching that.

 BB: You're such a role model for so many people.
 Can you give us a few words of wisdom about the best thing about being in your fifties?